 This is the strongest evidence we have so far that a drug could do more than provide symptom relief for Parkinson’s diseaseProfessor Tom Foltynie, lead investigator of the exenatide programme

-A lot of research on potential neuroprotective approaches for Parkinson’s has focused on the field of neurotrophic factors.
-These a naturally produced proteins that support and stimulate growth in neurons.
+A lot of research on potential neuroprotective approaches for Parkinson’s has focused on the field of nerve growth factors, or neurotrophic factors.
+These are naturally produced proteins that support and stimulate growth in neurons.

-That trial did not achieve a positive result based on predetermined measures, but it did demonstrate evidence of biological effect and Cure Parkinson’s has been exploring how to take this approach forward.
+That trial did not achieve a positive result based on predetermined measures, but it did demonstrate evidence of the biological effect, and Cure Parkinson’s has been exploring how to take research of other neurotrophic factors forward.